 The Music Department recommends that music majors who plan to study abroad during their time at Hendrix begin the music major during the first year of study.

-Students considering a major in music are strongly advised to take the first-year requirements for the major (MUSI 101, 201, 202, applied lessons, and ensemble) during the first year.
+Students considering a major in music are strongly advised to take MUSI 101, 201 and 101, if needed, applied lessons, and ensemble) during the first year.